IjzerenHein/famous-flex/docs/LayoutContext.md

 **Arrays:**

 A value at a specific id in the datasource can also be an array.
-To access the layout-nodes in the array use `get()` to get the array and enumerate the elements in the array:
+To access the context-nodes in the array use `get()` to get the array and the elements in the
+array:

 ```javascript
 var layoutController = new LayoutController({